 They shot at “anything that moved” as terrified patrons dashed for cover all over the hotel, he said.

-By the time Malian and U.N. security forces rushed in and ended the siege hours later, bodies were scattered across the floors of the Radisson Blu Hotel in Bamako.
+By the time Malian and U.N. security forces rushed in and ended the siege hours later, bodies were scattered across the floors of the Radisson Blu Hotel in the Malian capital.

 Employee: They shot at everyone

 Couye was at the restaurant when attackers barged in.